 You turn over your pillow one more time so you get the cooler side up.
 A few minutes later, you flip over to face the opposite direction.
 Your bed partner snores, and that makes you even more frustrated that you can’t sleep.
 You decide to pick up a book to read, but that still doesn’t help you sleep.
 You glance at the clock and it’s 3 a.m. and you have to get up in four hours to get the kids ready for school before you head out the door for work.
 Meanwhile, inside your head, your stress builds and it makes you worried and anxious.
 This doesn’t help as you try to sleep.
 Does this situation sound at all familiar?
 If it does, you’re one of the millions of Americans who suffer from some kind of insomnia.
-Luckily, mindfulness meditation benefits make it possible to sleep better and beat insomnia without drugs, medications or huge lifestyle changes.
+Luckily, meditation benefits make it possible to sleep better and beat insomnia without drugs, medications or huge lifestyle changes.

 The Importance of Sleep

+Can meditation replace sleep?
+Mindfulness meditation for insomnia encourages better sleep, but it should not be used as a substitute for it.
 Sleep is vitally important to human biology, according to the National Institutes of Health.
 During sleep, your brain develops new connections and pathways to help you remember things that you learned during the previous day.
 A good night’s sleep improves learning and other mental processes because your brain works when you’re sleeping.
 This leads to better problem-solving skills, paying better attention and creativity.
 When your brain functions better, you have better productivity at school and work.